Gleyber Torres Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 15th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 8.6 K/9, which ranks 17th in the league.

-- The Rays have a 2.91 team ERA that leads all MLB pitching staffs.
+- The Rays' 2.95 team ERA ranks first across all MLB pitching staffs.

-- The Rays give up the fewest home runs in baseball (21 total, 0.6 per game).
+- Rays pitchers combine to allow the fewest home runs in baseball (24 total, 0.6 per game).

-- The Rays will look to Guerra (0-0) in his second start of the season.
+- Rasmussen (3-2) gets the starting nod for the Rays in his eighth start of the season.
+He's put together a 3.11 ERA in 37 2/3 innings pitched, with 40 strikeouts.

-- In his most recent time out -- out of the bullpen on Saturday -- the right-hander threw one scoreless inning against the New York Yankees without surrendering a hit.
+- His most recent time out was on Saturday against the New York Yankees, when the righty went 5 2/3 scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.